bernardcooke53/adagiovanni/README.md

 The schedule must contain the sequence number, time, task, and recipient.
 For example, if Giovanni has three sandwich orders to prepare, the schedule should include information along these lines:

 1. 00:00 Make sandwich for Stavros
 2. 02:30 Serve sandwich for Stavros
 3. 03:30 Make sandwich for Anisa
 4. 06:00 Serve sandwich for Anisa
 5. 07:00 Make sandwich for Adeel
 6. 09:30 Serve sandwich for Adeel
 7. 10:30 Take a break.

 ### Assumptions
 There is no UI currently required though this would help bring the product to life.
-The MVP is purely a backend REST API, and Giovanni is a capable enough user of `cURL` and Python's `requests` library to work with this in the initial phase.
+The MVP is purely a backend REST API, and Giovanni has picked up enough knowledge from the software developers that he serves coffee and lunch to to be an adept enough user of `cURL` and Python's `requests` library; this will allow him to work with this early demo.

 The MVP for the product needs to accept sandwich orders and list outstanding tasks for Giovanni.
 Another assumption is that Giovanni stocks certain ingredients for a fixed choice of sandwiches on the menu,